 Thanks to its outstanding work, EMBL has become one of the world’s foremost molecular biology laboratories, recognised both in and outside of Europe.
 EMBL is home to over 80 independent research groups, which often work on an interdisciplinary basis.
 It provides researchers from member states with high quality services in areas such as microscopy, structural resolution and bioinformatics.
 These services are essential for maintaining a high level of research in Europe in the field of molecular biology.
 In addition to fundamental research and the development of new methods and techniques, one of EMBL's most important objectives is the training of young researchers.
 The EMBL contributes to the training of current and future European molecular biologists through its international doctoral programme, its postdoctoral programme and a large number of courses and workshops.

-EMBL has a total of over 1700 employees and is based in Heidelberg, where around 800 researchers work.
-In addition to its headquarters, EMBL operates dedicated research laboratories in five other countries.
+EMBL has over 1700 employees.
+The organisation’s headquarters is in Heidelberg, where around 800 researchers work.
+In addition to its headquarters, EMBL operates five dedicated research laboratories (outstations).